sachingevariya/Depot/README.md

 Depot
 =====

-This Repository is for Online store using
+This Repository is for Online store using Ruby on Rails with Agile Development with Pragmatic Bookshelf book